A Categorical Perspective on Braid Representations: Introduction

-More recently, {aspects of} category theory have been embraced by physicists \cite{Nayaketal}.\footnote{Although somewhat unenthusiastically at first, as Moore and Seiberg \cite{MooreSeiberg89} describe category theory as ``an esoteric subject noted for its difficulty and irrelevance." } One key reason that category theory is an appropriate framework for physics was observed by Kapranov and Voevodsky \cite{KapranovVoevodsky}: \emph{In any category, it is unnatural and undesirable to speak about equality of two objects}--just as different particles are never equal, but can {usefully} be regarded as equivalent {if having equal} responses to {certain} measurements.
+Over time, {aspects of} category theory have been embraced by physicists - see e.g. \cite{Martin91,Nayaketal,gainutdinov2016fusionbraidingfiniteaffine,ZiniWang2018}.\footnote{Although somewhat unenthusiastically at first, as Moore and Seiberg \cite{MooreSeiberg89} describe category theory as ``an esoteric subject noted for its difficulty and irrelevance." } One key reason that category theory is an appropriate framework for physics was observed by Kapranov and Voevodsky \cite{KapranovVoevodsky}: \emph{In any category, it is unnatural and undesirable to speak about equality of two objects}--just as different particles are never equal, but can {usefully} be regarded as equivalent {if having equal} responses to {certain} measurements.
+More specifically, for example, Morita equivalence in category theory can be seen as a sister to the phenomenon of the thermodynamic limit (equivalencing different large systems) in computational statistical mechanics.

 Computations in quantum physics are typically linear algebraic, so that the category $\Mat$ of matrices is of particular utility.
 This is a category whose objects are natural numbers $n\geq 1$ and the morphisms from $m$ to $n$ can be taken to be $n\times m$ matrices.
 The category $\Mat$ has a natural strict monoidal structure: on objects this is multiplication and on morphisms it is the Kronecker product. {This corresponds to independent event probabilities being composed multiplicatively.} Thus categories provide a structure in which to `do' physics.

 Incorporating braids into this framework is facilitated by the braid category $\Bcat$ \cite{MacLane}.
 This is the category whose objects are natural numbers $k\geq 0$ with morphisms from $k$ to $k$ consisting of the braid group $B_k$ on $k$ strands, and no morphisms between distinct $k_1\neq k_2$.
 This category is strictly monoidal, with tensor product on objects given by $+$ and on morphisms by {a chosen} juxtaposition of braids.